Goodreads | Amazon | Bookshop.org (UK) | Book Depository | Hive

 “When you travel with money, you follow a smooth, well-worn path through the world.
 Wood-panelled train cars lead to shiny black cabs, which lead to hotel rooms with velvet curtains, each step effortlessly following the last.”

-While January grows up living a comfortable life and is often permitted to accompany Mr Locke on his business trips, she has a wild and imaginative spirit, impatient for bigger adventures, and so struggles to maintain her patron’s idea of a perfect society girl.
+While January grows up living a comfortable life and is often permitted to accompany Mr Locke on his business trips, she has a wild and imaginative spirit.
+Impatient for bigger adventures, she struggles to maintain her patron’s idea of a perfect society girl.

-When January finds a mysterious book containing stories of portals and a woman who bravely travels between them, it inspires her to finally embrace her imagination and her true self, triggering a series of events theat will reveal just how much she shares with the woman and her magical doors.
+When January finds a mysterious book containing stories of portals and a woman who travels between them, it inspires her to embrace her imagination and her true self.
+This triggers a series of events theat will reveal just how much she shares with the woman and her magical doors.